 Although uncommon, bugs happen – and they may be the reason your GBP is missing reviews.

 Frankly, software bugs can seem random and unpredictable to the end user, and it’s impossible to list all of the possibilities.
 One example we’ve seen is Google temporarily displaying invalidated reviews by accident, and eventually removing them.
 Another instance is the review update function breaking and creating new, additional reviews when users attempt to update an existing one.
 This complication is typically set right by combining the two reviews days later.
 Regardless of the source of the bug, issues are usually resolved shortly after these patterns are identified.
+Local Google review software can be helpful in identifying and reporting these bugs, ensuring a smoother experience for your GBP and mitigating the impact they might have on reviews.

 While there’s no quick fix to review loss, there are many things you can do to counter its effects.
 The best solution for the sudden disappearance of reviews is to get more of them.
 If you generate reviews frequently and consistently, you’re less likely to be affected by the sudden disappearance of a few.
+Customer review software like Widewail can help a business streamline the process in which they receive reviews.
+We help generate and increase the flow of steady user-generated content and feedback.

 While it’s not likely that you will be able to get your lost reviews back, it never hurts to try.
 Google has stated that it will not reinstate reviews removed for policy violations.
 However, if you’re particularly broken up about a lost review, and you can make a case for its validity, you always have the option to contact their support team.

-For more information, see our list of 7 types of Google Review Fraud.
+For more information, see our list of 7 types of Google Review Fraud

-Originally from Scarborough, Maine, I moved to Vermont this past summer after graduating from St. Lawrence University, where I received my BA in English and Spanish.
+Originally from Scarborough, Maine, I moved to Vermont after graduating from St. Lawrence University, where I received my BA in English and Spanish.
 I have always been interested in writing and communication, which is what initially drew me to the Review Response Specialist position at Widewail.
 In my spare time, I can be found reading, playing electric guitar, or strolling/biking around one of Burlington’s many scenic trails.
 I always welcome the opportunity to talk about my work, and invite anyone with questions or comments to reach out or connect with me on LinkedIn.

 U3GM Blog Post Comments